 The cash out feature at bookmakers has been one of the hottest crazes over the last couple of years.
-The process was first introduced by bet365 and since then the majority of the bigger bookmakers have all followed suit offering up their own cash out service to their punters.
+As with many innovations in the betting world the process was first introduced by a single bookmaker, after which the the rest of the bookies rapidly followed suit by offering up their own cash out service to their punters.

 Cashing out your bet works by essentially taking an early price for the results in your bet before the bet has been settled.
 The price that you will be offered is based on how your selection(s) is doing and is essentially based on the current price for that result.

 For example, let’s say you backed Manchester United to win at odds of 10/1 and placed £10 on that result.
 If the bet is successful then you are set to make £100 profit!
 After 20 minutes the Manchester Untied goes 1-0 up and see their odds of winning the game reduced to around 5/1.
 At this point the bookmaker will offer you a cash out price £40 guaranteed if you take the price early.
 You then decided to cash out and the £40 is credited to your account.
 What’s important to remember is that once you have cashed your bet out the final result is irrelevant to your bet as you’ve already settled for a price.

 The main advantage of using the cash out feature is to essentially lock in a certain amount of money before the game or market you have bet on has been settled.
 By doing so you don’t need to run the risk of waiting until the final whistle and it allows you to guarantee a profit.